Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Introduction

-The \cite{Q1cite} is the first release of \Euclid survey data, corresponding to a single Reference Observing Sequence \citep[ROS, see][]{Scaramella-EP1} of the \gls{EDF}.
+The \cite{Q1cite} is the first release of \Euclid survey data, corresponding to a single reference observing sequence \citep[ROS, see][]{Scaramella-EP1} of the \gls{EDF}.
 This is a homogeneous view of a large area of the extragalactic sky ($\sim 63\,\mathrm{deg}^2$) from optical to \gls{NIR}, complemented with observations of the same fields at $3.6\,\micron$ and $4.5\,\micron$ with the Infrared Array Camera \citep[IRAC,][]{2004ApJS..154...10F} on {\it Spitzer} \citep{2004ApJS..154....1W}.
-These fields have the potential to become the most well-studied extragalactic fields of the coming decades.
+These fields have the potential to become the best-studied extragalactic fields of the coming decades.
 In this work, we illustrate the results obtained with the data and products of Q1 for the \gls{ms}, investigating its evolution up to $z = 3$, and the distribution of physical and morphological parameters along the \gls{ms}, as well as validating these results with the existing literature, a first demonstration of the potential of \Euclid to investigate scaling relations and the baryon cycle.

 This paper is structured as follows.
 In Sect.\,\ref{sc:Data}, we describe the data released for Q1.
 In Sect.\,\ref{sc:Methodology}, we describe the methods used to recover the photometric redshifts and \gls{pp}.
-In the same Sect., we validate the results, reporting the performance of our methods on simulations and the available subsample of spectroscopic redshifts and H$\alpha$-estimated star-formation rates.
+In the same section, we validate the results, reporting the performance of our methods on simulations and the available sub-sample of spectroscopic redshifts and H$\alpha$-estimated SFRs.
 In Sect.\,\ref{sc:Results}, we report the results for the \gls{ms}.
 In Sect.\,\ref{sc:Conclusions}, we present our conclusions and perspectives for the upcoming Data Release 1.

 Throughout this paper we adopt a flat Lambda cold dark matter ($\Lambda$CDM) cosmology with $H_0 = 70\,\kmsMpc$, $\Omega_{\rm m} = 0.3$, and $\Omega_{\Lambda} = 0.7$, and assume a \citet{2003PASP..115..763C} initial mass function (IMF).
 All magnitudes are given in the AB photometric system \citep{1983ApJ...266..713O}.